albertoRamon/Kylin/KylinWithDocker/README.md

   <img src=./Images/15.png />
 </p>

-Then we need open Local ports on Amazon Instance to access from outside, in _Security Group_ find _Docker01_ and configure as picture:
+We need to open Local ports on Amazon Instance to access from outside, in _Security Group_ find _Docker01_ and configure as picture:
 <p align="center">
   <img src=./Images/16.png />
 </p>